Rocket Languages, the makers of Rocket Japanese, have courses available in several different languages – many of which I’ve already tried.

 Again, Rocket Japanese won’t get you speaking as well as Pimsleur but does far better with the non-speaking parts of the language.

 From my perspective, Rocket Japanese doesn’t excel in any one area but is fairly good in a lot of different areas.
-This makes it one of the most complete Japanese courses I’ve come across.
+This makes it a solid option worth considering, though there are other Japanese courses that I like more.